greggman/webgl-capture/README.md

     are potentially specific to the machine it was captured on.
 For example, if the app checks for OES_texture_float and then uses floating point textures the commands written will assume that floating point textures work on the machine the code is played back on.
+It also assumes they extensions will have the same prefixes.

+*   Textures based on image tags assume it can reload the image from the url on image.src at the time texImage2D is called.
+I originally tried to save the image data in arrays but that make the files way too large.

 TODO
 ----